saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_inheritance.md

 s.cost()
 ```

-You can inherit from multiple classes,
+You can inherit from multiple classes in Python, a feature known as multiple inheritance.

 ```python
 class Mother: